digital-asset/daml/docs/generic-templates.md

 instance Creatable (T A) where create t = fmap coerceContractId . lfCreate @TA .
-MkTA fetch = fmap unTA . genFetch @TA . coerceContractId
+MkTA fetch = fmap unTA . lfFetch @TA . coerceContractId

 instance LfChoice TA (C A) R[A/a] where